paypal/paypal-ios/Guides/venmo-checkout.md

 // An async/await variant is also available:
 // let result = try await venmoClient.start(request: request)
 ```

-> **Provisional —** `appSwitchIfEligible` is unverified.
-This parameter could not be confirmed against the iOS SDK (no Venmo module is present on `main`).
-It also runs counter to PayPal Checkout's 2026 change that removed the equivalent client-side app-switch flag in favor of account-level gating.
-Confirm the real `VenmoCheckoutRequest` shape with the SDK team before using it.

 ### Step 2: Handle the return